 Once students enter a building, they are faced with another set of hurdles -- floors and entire wings of classrooms, lecture halls, performance areas, studios and labs.
 Some that may even move from week to week to accommodate different situations.
 Digital building directories simplify life by allowing updates to be easily made remotely via a central system and “pushed out” to the affected directories as needed.
 So if Biology 101 in room B-202 has been moved to a lab in B-303, everyone can get where they need to be on time without scurrying around like mice in a maze.

 On-campus kiosks present additional interesting opportunities for educational institutions.
-While as demonstrated above, they are clearly a useful way to integrate digital wayfinding into college campuses, they are also an excellent communication vehicle for schools that desire to present information to many individuals at once.
-For instance, one of the most common kiosk deployments are in student centers or “unions.”
-With the huge number of people — students as well as faculty, staff and visitors — passing through each day, interactive kiosks (and digital signage as well) are a convenient way to “talk” to a large population, all at the same time.
-Additionally, interactive kiosks can be utilized to complete transactions by scanning student IDs, including loading virtual cash, paying for purchases ranging from textbooks to lattes, or to sign up for classes or other activities.
+While they are clearly a useful way to integrate digital wayfinding into college campuses, as demonstrated above, they are also an excellent communication tool for schools that desire to present information to many individuals at once.
+For instance, one of the most common kiosk deployments is in student centers/“unions.”
+With the huge number of people -- students as well as faculty, staff and visitors -- passing through each day, interactive kiosks (and digital signage as well) are a convenient way to “talk” to a large population, all at the same time.
+Additionally, interactive kiosks can be utilized to complete self-service transactions by scanning student IDs, including loading virtual cash, paying for purchases ranging from textbooks to lattes, or to sign up for classes or other activities.

 What other industries are successfully deploying digital wayfinding and building directories?
 We invite you to follow REDYREF as we continue to explore the future of these technologies over the coming weeks.
 Already know that you want to take the plunge into high-tech interactive kiosks?
 REDYREF's experts are available to assist organizations of all sizes; just give us a call at (800) 628-3603 ext 525 or submit a request for proposal online and our team will be with you every step of the way.